illumos/docs/docs/about/leadership.md

   lines in the commit message.

-* **Is the `git pbchk` output as clean as you want it to be?**  In general there there should be no noise from any check, however some areas are not clean for the various style checks.
+* **Is the `git pbchk` output as clean as you want it to be?**  In general there should be no noise from any check, however some areas are not clean for the various style checks.
 It will generally be quite obvious upon inspection when a file is not already free of issues.